 No amounts have been reflected in the financial statements for contributed services.
 The Foundation generally pays for services requiring specific expertise.
 However, many individuals volunteer their time and perform a variety of tasks that assist the Foundation, but these services do not meet the criteria for recognition as contributed services.
-Estimated volunteer hours are 4,104 for the year ended June 30, 2016.
+Estimated volunteer hours are 4,030 for the year ended June 30, 2017, and 4,104 for the year ended June 30, 2016.